 It opens the System Information window.
 Under System Summary, you will easily identify your Windows boot mode from BIOS Mode line.

 And here is if it’s UEFI:

 If you see it’s UEFI, you will know at least one thing.
 The boot partition must reside on a GPT disk, which means by turning off Secure Boot and switching BIOS Boot to Legacy Only your Windows will not be able to boot.
-If booting in Legacy Only mode is the only way to get your applications working in Windows 8, you may end up re-installing everything from scratch, since converting a boot disk from GPT to MBR is difficult without wiping out all old data.
+If booting in Legacy Only mode is the only way to get your applications working in Windows 8 or 10, you may end up re-installing everything from scratch, since converting a boot disk from GPT to MBR is difficult without wiping out all old data.